iamnoah/writeCapture/README.md

 ## proxyGetElementById - DOM manipulation mixed with `document.write`##

-Amazingly enough, some scripts will mix DOM manipulation methods like `element.appendChild` and `document.write`.
+Amazingly enough, some scripts will mix DOM manipulation methods like `element.appendChild` with `document.write`.
 In situations like these, there isn't a lot writeCapture can do, however there is a hack that may help some of your scripts: